 You can use your pinkie finger, dip it in your lightest shade, and just dab it into the inside corner of your eye.
 Putting too much color in the corner looks so obvious, but just a little is perfect for making your eyes look bright.

 To conclude… Having a great look doesn’t take a professional.
 In fact, you can learn to do your eye makeup just as well as professional by taking just a few tips from the pros.
-I have found a few eyeshadow tips that have seriously saved my makeup routine, which is why I decided to share them with you above.

 Finish your eyeshadow look off, add some eyeliner, some falsies, or a great mascara to make your eyes pop for any occasion.
 Pair a simple eye look with a bold lipstick or just a simple gloss for a bolder eye look.

 No matter what you are going for, it doesn’t have to feel like a classical painting to get just the right looks.
 It’s so easy that everyone can do it.